raulpenaguiao/50dayml_lmm_upskill/day02/day02_syllabus.md

 # Day 2: Convolutional Neural Networks for Image Classification

 ## 🎯 Goal
 Understand and implement a basic Convolutional Neural Network (CNN) in PyTorch for image classification on the MNIST dataset.
 Learn how CNNs improve performance over simple MLPs for image data.

+**Mathematical Focus:** Understand convolution as a linear operator, receptive fields, and parameter sharing.
+You should be comfortable with convolution from signal processing or PDEs.

+**Time estimate:** 3-4 hours

 ---